Chatham County Board of Elections continues counting absentee ballots

 On Wednesday evening, Bridges says the board will begin incorporating 9,425 of the remaining 25,000 absentee-by-mail ballots that have not been reported.
 He says “we will continue to count until completion.”

-“The most important thing at this stage of the game is to do it right,” said Mahoney.
+“The most important thing at this stage of the game is to do it right,” said Tom Mahoney.
 “So that’s what we’re doing.
 The Board of Registrars is doing it right.
-We’re doing it right. we’re going to get every vote counted.”
+We’re doing it right.
+We’re going to get every vote counted.”

 On Tuesday night, the Chatham County Board of Registrars says 41,470 people had returned requested absentee ballots.
 A little more than 50 thousand people requested one.